 Look to Treatments Containing Copper

-Because Botox paralyzes facial muscles by blocking the nerves, there isn’t much to be done to reverse the effect, although a 2017 study has shown that copper may inhibit the effects of the toxin.
+Because Botox paralyzes facial muscles by blocking the nerves, there isn’t much to be done to reverse the effect, although, according to a 2017 study, copper may inhibit the effects of the toxin.

 “Copper has been shown to help reverse the effects of Botox injections," offers Zeichner.
 "It is unclear, however, whether copper supplements or copper containing topicals may be effective in reversing the effects of Botox.
 Copper peptides, an increasingly popular skincare ingredient, is known for offering some of the desired side effects of Botox when applied to the skin, and is found in a number of serums, like the Korres Golden Krocus Ageless Saffron Elixir Serum.